 - At the start of your second academic year

 The duration of your programme will be 2 or 2.5 years, depending on your start date.
 The programme is so designed that you can follow it alongside your Bachelor’s programme, without falling behind in your studies.

-In general, it is possible to combine an Honours College track with other study activities, such as a stay abroad or internship.
+In general, it is possible to combine an Honours College track with other study activities, such as a stay abroad, internship or relevant board position.
 Discuss the options with your Honours Coordinator.